House of Bourbon-Montpensier

-The House of Bourbon-Montpensier or Maison de Bourbon-Montpensier was a semi royal family.
-The name of Bourbon comes from a marriage between Marie de Valois, comtesse de Montpensier (1375–1434) who married Jean de Bourbon - the duc de Bourbon.
-The second name of Montpensier, comes from the title of the family.
+The House of Bourbon-Montpensier or Maison de Bourbon-Montpensier was a semi-royal family.
+The first part, Bourbon, comes from the marriage of Marie de Valois, comtesse de Montpensier (1375–1434) and Jean de Bourbon, duc de Bourbon.
+The second part, Montpensier, comes from the title of the family.

 The Bourbon-Montpensier family were the founders of the vast wealth that would later be enjoyed by the House of Orléans and their cousins the Bourbon-Penthièvres.

 History

 The main line was founded by a marriage between John I, Duke of Bourbon and Marie de Valois, comtesse de Montpensier.
 The title was transferred down the line, mainly by females.
 The most famous examples of holders of the title of duc de Montpensier were: